 - Soft, clean cloth or paper towels (optional)

 Disassemble the Feeder

-Drain the old nectar out of the reservoir and discard it.
+Pour out the old nectar from the reservoir and discard it.
 If preferred, this step can be done outside, but do not spill nectar on pathways, patios, or decks where it may leave a sticky stain that will attract insects or other pests.
-While draining the feeder, check for crystallized sugar or clogged feeding ports.Continue to 4 of 10 below.

-Rinse the reservoir, base, and ports thoroughly with clear, clean water for at least ten seconds to remove all chemical residue.
-This is especially critical if you've used soap to clean the feeder, as all traces must be removed to keep hummingbirds safe.
-Rinse both the inside and outside of the feeder until there is no feeling or odor of chemicals remaining.
-Rinsing also clears away any other debris that was dislodged while cleaning.Continue to 8 of 10 below.
+Rinse the reservoir, base, and ports thoroughly with clear, clean water for at least 10 seconds to remove all soap residue.
+Rinse both the inside and outside of the feeder until there is no feeling or odor of soap remaining.

 Reassemble the Feeder

 Reassemble the feeder by reattaching all the different parts, ensuring each one has a snug, secure fit to minimize feeder leaks.
-If any parts are broken, they should be replaced or repaired.Continue to 10 of 10 below.
+If any parts are broken, they should be repaired or replaced.